laravel/docs/sanctum.md

 <a name="overriding-default-models"></a>
 ### Overriding Default Models

-You are free to extend the `PersonalAccessToken` model used internally by Sanctum:
+Although not typically required, you are free to extend the `PersonalAccessToken` model used internally by Sanctum:

     use Laravel\Sanctum\PersonalAccessToken as SanctumPersonalAccessToken;